 You can also add mineral pigments to the early stages of making lye soap.
 Ultramarines and oxides perform beautifully when added with the lye to the water to make a tinted lye solution.
 Keep in mind that the entire batch will be that color.
 You can make two separate batches simultaneously using color in this way, and swirl them together, avoiding the complication of adding colorant later.
 You can also vary the color at the end with more colorant, or pieces of differently colored soap.
 Planning ahead pays off.

 Coloring Casting Soap

-Soap casting is where color really takes center stage (see Chapter 11 about soap casting).
+Soap casting is where color really takes center stage.
 The premade soap base will accept just about any pigment.
 Herbs will eventually turn brown in any soap, but in soap casting, they’ll keep their color for a little while.

 You can use different kinds of coloring together in the same projects.
 Combining liquid soap dye with a little mica makes a very simple and beautiful soapcasting project.
 Ultramarines and plant materials can be used together to great effect.
 Again, imagination is the key.

 It doesn’t take much pigment for transparent soap to go from clear to opaque, or so saturated with color that little light goes through.
 Often, less is more.
 Take advantage of the beauty of the way light passes through the soap, especially with mica.